isabelle-dr/WhatTheChord/README.md

 ![alt text](https://github.com/Isabelle-Dr/WhatTheChord/blob/main/readme_images/chromagrams.png?raw=true)

 ## The model
- I used a Convolutional Neural network with two hidden layers and used Maxpooling layers.
+ I used Keras Tensorflow to build a Convolutional Neural network with two hidden layers and used Maxpooling layers.

 # Make a prediction
 ## Using the command line